EP academic polices apply to all students in the Johns Hopkins Engineering for Professionals programs.

 • Provisional Status: students must earn at least one final course grade of B– or higher in at least one of three consecutive terms of enrollment, including the summer term.
 The following will not count toward satisfactory academic progress: a final course grade of F, D, D+, C–, C, C+; a course drop; a course withdrawal; a course audit.

-Students who fail to make satisfactory academic progress will be withdrawn from their program.
-To resume study in an EP program, a withdrawn student must submit the Engineering for Professionals Reactivation Request FormNote: this form is for students who were fully admitted or had a conditional status during their last active term of study.
-Students who received a provisional status must contact EP’s Admissions Office at [email protected] to request reactivation.
+Full Admit students and students with conditional status who fail to make satisfactory academic progress will be withdrawn from their program.
+To resume study in an EP program, a withdrawn student must submit the Engineering for Professionals Reactivation Request Form.
+Students with a provisional status who fail to make satisfactory academic progress must contact EP’s Admissions Office at [email protected] to request reactivation.

 Courses older than five years at the time of a student’s graduation term cannot be applied toward a student’s master’s degree program requirements.
 In exceptional cases, credits may be eligible for revalidation review.